vitoroborges/vitoroborges/README.md

 * 🇧🇷 Software Developer from Brazil
 * 👩‍🏫 System Development Student at Federal Institute of Tocantins
 * 👨‍💻 Currently working on a roadmap website for people that are studying for the national exam
-* ❤️ I'm Passionate about typescript, node, bash and shell script
+* ❤️ I'm Passionate about spark, big data, cloud and shell script

 ## Languages and frameworks: